International-Data-Spaces-Association/IDSA-Rulebook/009_Dataspace_Trust_Frameworks.md

 - **Policy Incompatibility**: If reconciliation fails, interactions are aborted with clear error codes.
 - **Claim Compromise**: Detected via integrity checks; compromised claims invalidate trust chains.

+When multiple Dataspace Trust Frameworks (DTFs) apply to an interaction, the DSGA must define explicit reconciliation rules.
+Absent explicit guidance, a conservative default is to require the intersection of constraints (the most restrictive applicable constraints) to be satisfied.
+The DSGA should also define escalation paths (e.g., arbitration, human review, or a voting mechanism) for irreconcilable conflicts and document the expected outcomes and timelines in the governance material.

 ### Governance Coupling

 DTFs integrate technical and governance layers: